SenseNet/sensenet/CONTRIBUTING.md

 # How to contribute
 Thank you for checking out our project! :star2: :sunny: :deciduous_tree: :earth_americas:

 All kinds of contributions are welcome, including ideas, requests for improvement (be it code or [documentation](http://wiki.sensenet.com)), bugfixes or features.
-We are happy if you simply use these projects, but it is marvelous :sparkling_heart: if you decide to make your changes public for the benefit of others.
+We are happy if you simply use these projects, but it will be marvelous :sparkling_heart: if you decide to make your changes public for the benefit of others.

 Please start by **creating an issue** (if you do not find an existing one) either in the [main repository](https://github.com/SenseNet/sensenet) or in one of the [smaller ones](https://github.com/SenseNet).
 Issues may vary from a small bug to a discussion about a large architectural change, feel free to create them!